Tbilisi International Airport: Modernisation

-A new Tbilisi metro overground line linking airport with the city was announced in October 2018.
-Proposed extension would connect the airport with Samgori metro station as transfer point with the existing metro line.
+A new Tbilisi Metro overground line linking the airport with the city was announced in October 2018.
+The proposed extension would connect the airport with Samgori metro station as transfer point with the existing metro line.
 Construction was set to begin in late 2019, but the project was effectively abandoned in spring 2021 when a feasibility study did not produce the desired outcome.

 Airlines and destinations

-Tbilisi airport mainly serves destinations in Europe and the Middle East.
-The Georgian government negotiates with several airlines to increase the number of destinations.
+Tbilisi Airport mainly serves destinations in Europe and the Middle East.
+Below are destinations served according to press releases and the schedules authorised by the Georgian Civil Aviation Agency on a seasonal basis.
+Last updated May 2025.

-Flights to Russia have been suspended since July 8, 2019 due to sanctions imposed from Moscow.
-Georgian Airways flights from Tbilisi to Moscow-Vnukovo have since been operated by Aircompany Armenia via Yerevan.
-The Kremlin has also barred all Russian airlines from flying to Georgia.